 - Explore side streets for hidden finds.

-- Best shopping days are Monday through Saturday.
+- The best shopping days are Monday through Saturday.

 - Kids will have fun at the neighborhood park.